Saying Goodbye to Gia: The Hardest Day of My Life

 The Days Leading Up to Goodbye

 Gia had been acting completely normal in the days before she passed.
-One of my friends had been staying with me, and Gia was her usual self—running to the door when I walked in, jumping onto the couch, trying to steal food whenever she got the chance.
+One of my friends had been staying with me, and Gia was her usual self.
+She ran to the door when I walked in, jumped onto the couch, and tried to steal food whenever she got the chance.
 She was full of life, and for a moment, I let myself believe that maybe we had more time.

-My friend and I had gone to lunch before work, and before we left, we set our leftovers on the ground—something that would’ve been a huge mistake with Gia around.
-This dog had a sixth sense for food and would tear into anything she could reach.
+My friend and I had gone to lunch before work, and before we left, we set our leftovers on the ground.
+Normally, that would have been a huge mistake with Gia around.
+She had a sixth sense for food and would tear into anything she could reach.
 But that night, when I walked back into my apartment, the food was still untouched.
 There was no mess, no empty containers.
 Just Gia, hiding in the other room, refusing to come to me.

 My heart sank.
 I immediately broke down crying, knowing this could be the end.